Li-Fi based Text Communication between Two Arduino

 What is LiFi Technology?

 As discussed above, Li-Fi is an advanced communication technology which can be 100 times faster than Wi-Fi communication.
 Using this technology, the data can be transferred using visible light sources.
-Imagine, if you can access to high-speed internet by just using your light source.
-Isn’t it seem very interesting?
+Imagine if you could access high-speed internet just by using your light source.
+Isn’t it fascinating?

 Li-Fi uses visible light as a communication medium for the transmission of data.
-A LED can act as a light source and the photodiode acts as a transceiver that receives light signals and transmits them back.
-By Controlling the light pulse at the transmitter side, we can send unique data patterns.
+An LED can act as a light source, and the photodiode acts as a transceiver that receives light signals and transmits them back.
+By controlling the light pulse at the transmitter side, we can send unique data patterns.
 This phenomenon occurs at extremely high speed and can't be seen through the human eye.
-Then at the receiver side, the photodiode or Light-dependent resistor (LDR) converts the data into useful information.
+Then, at the receiver side, the photodiode or Light-dependent resistor (LDR) converts the data into useful information.
+Unlike traditional Wi-Fi systems, a Li-Fi data transfer system can achieve speeds up to 100 times faster while offering enhanced security.

+The Li-Fi transmitter circuit forms the core of our data transmission system.
 As shown in the figure above, in the transmitter part of Li-Fi communication, the keypad is used as input here.
 That means we’ll be selecting the text to be transmitted using the keypad.
-Then the information is processed by the control unit which is nothing but Arduino in our case.
-Arduino converts the information into binary pulses which can be fed to an LED source for transmission.
-Then these data are fed to LED light which sends the visible light pulses to the receiver side.
+Then the information is processed by the control unit, which is nothing but Arduino in our case.
+Arduino converts the information into binary pulses, which can be fed to an LED source for transmission.
+Then these data are fed to the LED light, which sends the visible light pulses to the receiver side.
+In this Li-Fi communication project, the transmitter section uses an LED as the light source.
+This Li-Fi transmitter module demonstrates the fundamental principles of optical wireless communication.

 Circuit Diagram of Transmitter Section: